JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  8
 ```

 New elements can be appended to the vector using the `append!` function.
 Notice the `!` symbol in the function name.
 This is Julia's convention for naming functions that modify their input arguments (usually the first one).
-In this case, the `append!` function appends one or more elements to the end of the given vector
+In this case, the `append!` function appends one or more elements to the end of the given vector.

 ```jldoctest vectors
 julia> v = [1,2,3]